bens4lsu/theskinny-publish/Content/blog2/window-washer.md

 He nods.

-â€œNo, Carmel didnâ€™t come over this morning to wash our windows.â€�
+â€œNo, Carmel didn't come over this morning to wash our windows.â€�

 â€œWhassaaat?â€�